-- Once cooled combine Swerve brown sugar, blanched almond flour, and butter.
+- Combine with Besti brown sugar, blanched almond flour, and butter.
 Then add pecans to finish

 - Add the topping to the cauliflower casserole.
 Place crumbles throughout as evenly as possible

-- Cover with aluminum foil and bake for 20 minutes.
+- Option 1: Cover with aluminum foil and bake for 30 minutes.
 Remove foil then bake and additional 20-30 minutes until crust browns.
 I like a darker crust so I normally go the entire 30 extra minutes but ovens vary.

 - Option 2: Place casserole in preheated oven without the pecan topping for 30 minutes.
 After 30 minutes remove and add the topping then place back into the oven for another 30 minutes.